realvoidgojo/CTF-Challenges/OverTheWire/Narnia/README.md

 $
 ```

-this shellcode just refer `bin/sh` , it is not maintain effective `uid` `gid` , instead it reset those privilege to current user
+As i already said that , this shellcode just refers `bin/sh` , it is not maintain effective `uid` `gid` , instead it reset those privilege to current user

 `bash -p`  -p  Turned on whenever the real and effective user ids do not match.
             Disables processing of the $ENV file and importing of shell